 Elucidating the Innate Immune Response to Factor IX through a Hemophilia B Mouse Model

-Dr. Chau obtained her Bachelor of Science in Biomolecular Engineering from Santa Clara University in 2019 and her Ph.D. in Integrative Pathobiology from the University of California, Davis in 2024.
-Currently, she is a postdoctoral researcher at the Stanford School of Medicine, working under the mentorship of Dr. Glaivy Batsuli.
-Her research focuses on elucidating the innate immune response to factor IX (FIX) utilizing her expertise in bioinformatics to bridge gaps in the understanding of immune tolerance and reduce antigenicity in hemophilia B treatments.
+Huong Chau, PhD, earned her Bachelor of Science in Biomolecular Engineering from Santa Clara University in 2019 and her Ph.D. in Integrative Pathobiology from University of California, Davis in 2024.
+She is currently a postdoctoral researcher at the Stanford University in the Department of Pediatrics where she works in Dr. Glaivy Batsuli’s lab.
+The Batsuli Lab’s research focus is on the immune response against coagulation factors missing in hemophilia.